TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 What is a class?
 ----------------

-A class is the particular object type created by executing a class statement.
+A kundi is the particular object type created by executing a kundi statement.
 Class objects are used as templates to create instance objects, which embody both the data (attributes) and code (methods) specific to a datatype.

-A class can be based on one or more other classes, called its base class(es).
+A kundi can be based on one or more other classes, called its base class(es).
 It then inherits the attributes and methods of its base classes.
 This allows an object model to be successively refined by inheritance.
-You might have a generic ``Mailbox`` class that provides basic accessor methods for a mailbox, and subclasses such as ``MboxMailbox``, ``MaildirMailbox``, ``OutlookMailbox`` that handle various specific mailbox formats.
+You might have a generic ``Mailbox`` kundi that provides basic accessor methods for a mailbox, and subclasses such as ``MboxMailbox``, ``MaildirMailbox``, ``OutlookMailbox`` that handle various specific mailbox formats.